MUNICIPAL EMPLOYEES RETIREMENT ACT OF 1984 (EXCERPT)

 (h) The retirement board shall appoint or employ custodians of the assets of the retirement system.
 The custodians shall perform all duties necessary and incidental to the custodial responsibility and make disbursements of authorized retirement system payments from the funds of the retirement system.

-(i) The retirement board shall perform other functions that are required for the execution of the provisions of this act.
+(i) The retirement board shall perform other functions that are required for the execution of this act.

-(j) The retirement board shall establish the time and location of the meetings of the retirement board and the time and location of the annual meeting of the retirement system, consistent with the provisions of the open meetings act, 1976 PA 267, MCL 15.261 to 15.275.
+(j) The retirement board shall establish the time and location of the meetings of the retirement board and the time and location of the annual meeting of the retirement system, consistent with the open meetings act, 1976 PA 267, MCL 15.261 to 15.275.

-(4) On and after the certification date, the retirement board consists of the following 9 members, each of whom, excepting the retiree member and the retirement board appointees, shall be from a different county at the time of appointment:
+(4) After August 14, 1996, the retirement board consists of the following 9 members, each of whom, excepting the retiree member and the retirement board appointees, must be from a different county at the time of appointment:

 (a) Two members appointed by the retirement board who have knowledge or experience in retirement systems, administration of retirement systems, or investment management or advisory services.